mount etna sicily

 Mount Etna summit tour price range €119 - €189

-When buying the Etna Summit Tour, make sure it goes to the summit active craters at 3320 and not just to the Barbagallo Craters at 2900 meters.
+When buying the Etna Summit Tour, make sure it goes to the summit active craters at 3320 and not just to the Barbagallo Craters at 2900 meters on the south side, or it stops at the observatory of vulvanology on the north side, be careful!
 Ask if the price for the summit tour includes cable car, Unimog, alpine guide, walking poles, and trekking boots.
 Some tour operator advertises the tour to the summit at a very low cost, but soon you will realize the price was just for transport.
 We recommend Sicily Active is a reliable tour operator based in Taormina that sells without hidden fees.

 Mount Etna Long Hike Bove Valley price range €79 - €99

 This Etna hike is almost unknown to the mainstream, but if you love walking and, want to get off the beaten path, this is the excursion you should buy.
 This full-day excursion departs from the Rifugio Citelli (A Mountain shelter) on the north side of Mount Etna.
 This excursion lasts 8 hours; it covers 14 kilometers and delivers one of the most beautiful views of the volcano; the lunar Bove Valley.
 Along the trail, there is the suggestive Serracozzo cave.

 Etna and Alcantara tour price range €69 - €89

 This is an evergreen among Etna's tours.
 Who choose to buy this Alcantara Etna excursion will get to see in a single day two of the most iconic landscapes of Sicily’s east coast; Mount Etna and the picturesque Gorges of the Alcantara.
 This full-day tour lasts 8 hours.
 It includes a 2 hours walk, the descent into a cave, and finally, after lunch, a visit with a swim into the river that plows the fantastic Canyon of the Alcantara.

 Mount Etna Wine tour price range €99 - €139